Hybrid Program for Master of Public Health, M.P.H.

 There are many reasons our online hybrid option might work best for you:

-• unable to relocate to Grand Rapids - commuting only once a semester puts less demand on your finances and possibly your vehicle
+- unable to relocate - commuting only once a semester, to either Grand Rapids or Traverse City, puts less demand on your finances and possibly your vehicle

 About Hybrid Learning

-Students in the MPH Hybrid Program should expect to spend as much time in study and preparation, or perhaps more, as a completely classroom-based course.
+Students in the MPH Hybrid Program should expect to spend as much time in study and preparation, or perhaps more, than in a completely classroom-based course.
 Students are managing their own learning using the information and resources located in Blackboard.

 This requires that the student be self-disciplined, motivated, and have some skills using a networked computer and a Web browser.
 At a minimum, the student should have experience using email, sending email attachments, and browsing the internet.
-The content and rigor of an online course offered by GVSU is equivalent to the on-campus, in-class version of the same course
+The content and rigor of an online course offered by GVSU is equivalent to an on-campus, in-class version of the same course.

 Each student will be given a Username and a Password for Blackboard before the first day of the MPH Hybrid Program.
 If you need assistance with your Username and Password, please contact the Information Technology department at (616) 331-2101.